Halsu/halsu-plugins-for-streaming/README.md

 ### Spill Tint

-Tints areas thet have green spill or transparency towards user-selected color.
+Tints areas that have green spill or transparency towards user-selected color.
 Usage is similar to light wrap tools, helps the foreground blend better with the scene.

 ---